theprimarybrain/theprimarybrain.github.io/_posts/2020-03-08-Toddler-School-Curriculum-Zoo-Themed-Lessons.md

 ## Lesson Components

-Each of the 5 lessons in this unit includes the following activities:
+Each of the 5 lessons in this unit include the following activities:
 - literacy/language
 - math or science activity
 - fine motor activity